Tesla2k/urbackup-tape/README.md

 Usage:

-  1. Requires: php, mysql, mt-gnu, mt-st, tar, buffer
+  1. Requires: php, mysql, mt-gnu, mt-st, tar, buffer, sg3-utils
   2. urbackup user must be able to write to the tape device.
 (This was a bit tricky, it only worked, when a made tape the main group of user urbackup)
   3. Create database an import tape_backup.sql
   4. Set Parameters in the script.
 Tapedevice, MySQL and optional additional Directories to include in the backup